MicrosoftDocs/quantum-docs/articles/includes/quickstart-cirq-include-honeywell.md

 print(f"Estimated cost: {cost.estimated_total}")
 ```

-This prints the estimated cost in HQC, or "Honeywell Quantum Credits".
+This prints the estimated cost in HQC, or "H1 Quantum Credits".

-For the most current pricing details, see [Honeywell System Model H1](xref:microsoft.quantum.providers.honeywell#honeywell-system-model-h1), or find your workspace and view pricing options in the "Provider" tab of your workspace via: [aka.ms/aq/myworkspaces](https://aka.ms/aq/myworkspaces).
+For the most current pricing details, see [System Model H1, Powered by Honeywell](xref:microsoft.quantum.providers.honeywell#honeywell-system-model-h1), or find your workspace and view pricing options in the "Provider" tab of your workspace via: [aka.ms/aq/myworkspaces](https://aka.ms/aq/myworkspaces).

 ## Asynchronous workflow using Jobs